GWU-Advanced-OS/project-project-gvisor/research/modules.md

 - MS_REC
     - Recursively propagate these mount options to all subdirectories of the mount point.

 Once the initial filesystem has been created, `setupMounts()` and `resolveSymlinks()` are called to bind all mounts specified in the spec file as well as changing any relative paths and symlinks so that they point to their new locations within the sandbox.
 Depending on the spec, the new root filesystem can be remounted read only for extra protection.
-At this point the filesystem is set up but still in some subdirectory of the process's view of the namespace. `pivotRoot()` is called to actually make the newly created root the process's root.
-After this, the process is sandboxed and cannot access the host filesystem.
+At this point the filesystem is set up but still in some subdirectory of the process's view of the namespace. `pivotRoot()` is called to actually make `/proc` the process's root directory.
+This essentially changes the process's view of the filesystem its mounted on.
+After this, the process is on the way to being sandboxed and cannot access the host filesystem.

-After setting up the process's file system, capabilities are set with goferCaps:
+After setting up the process's file system, process capabilities are set with goferCaps:
 ```
 var caps = []string{
 	"CAP_CHOWN",